Academic Excellence

 Students already enrolled in Boulder campus programs who are interested in an intra-university transfer (IUT) into the Program in Environmental Design should refer to the ENVD IUT process.

-Students enrolled in ENVD receive academic advising and coaching from professional staff in the ENVD Center for Advising and Student Achievement through both appointments and open drop-in office hours.
+Students enrolled in ENVD receive academic advising and coaching from professional staff in the ENVD Undergraduate Education and Student Success unit through both appointments and open drop-in office hours.

 New Student Welcome

-All students are required to attend an ENVD welcome sessions during New Student Welcome Week in August to receive an overview of educational opportunities and the philosophy of the Program, and to meet other new students and the faculty of the Program.
-If you are starting your educational career in the spring semester, all students are required to attend an ENVD welcome sessions during New Student Welcome Week in January to receive an overview of educational opportunities and the philosophy of the Program, and to meet other new students and the faculty of the program.
+All students are required to attend ENVD welcome sessions during New Student Welcome Week in August to receive an overview of educational opportunities and the philosophy of the Program, and to meet other new students and the faculty of the Program.
+Students starting their educational career in the spring semester are required to attend ENVD welcome sessions during New Student Welcome Week in January to receive an overview of educational opportunities and the philosophy of the Program, and to meet other new students and the faculty of the program.

 Retention of Student Work